Evaluate – Proof Evaluation

 In addition, a PSD evaluation can be performed using two different evaluation methods: “Side-by-Side” or “Media Relative”.

 Moreover, the Evaluation Method G7 gray balance allows the measurement data to be checked for G7® conformity.

 Finally, a fully detailed report can be created with a pass/fail indicator.

 - The Proof Evaluate tool supports all color spaces including Multicolor and spot colors.
-It is a powerful addition to the proofing feature introduced in ZePrA 8, as it allows you to use the reference files of the dynamic media wedges created by ZePrA for proof evaluation.
+It is a powerful addition to ZePrA’s proofing feature, as it allows you to use the reference files of the dynamic media wedges created by ZePrA for proof evaluation.

 - For redundant measurement values, the median is determined and all duplicates (i.e., all patches with identical DCS values) are removed before evaluation.

 This procedure prevents duplicates as well as outliers from unjustifiably influencing the proof evaluations.

 - The Evaluate tool supports all color spaces as either reference data or reference ICC profile.
 In addition, it checks whether the selected wedge is actually suitable for evaluation and displays a corresponding message.

 - The Evaluate tool is available from ColorAnt L.